Posterior reversible encephalopathy syndrome

 The treatment for PRES is supportive: removal of the cause or causes and treatment of any of the complications, such as anticonvulsants for seizures.
 PRES may be complicated by intracranial hemorrhage, but this is relatively rare.
 The majority of people recover fully, although some may experience some residual symptoms.
 PRES was first described in 1996.

 Signs and symptoms

 PRES usually has an acute onset.
-Most people with PRES experience headaches and seizures; many also experience visual changes, confusion and drowsiness, weakness of the arm and/or leg on one side of the body (hemiplegia), difficulty speaking, or more rarely other neurological symptoms.
+Most people with PRES experience headaches and seizures; many also experience visual changes, confusion, drowsiness, weakness of the arm and/or leg on one side of the body (hemiplegia), difficulty speaking, or, more rarely, other neurological symptoms.
+Some people with PRES may experience coma.
 The visual changes in PRES may include hemianopsia (inability to see the left or right part of the visual field), blurred vision, lack of visual awareness on one side, visual hallucinations, and cortical blindness.

-Seizures occur in about two thirds of cases.
-In children this is more common still, at 90%.
+Seizures occur in about two thirds of cases with seizures being the initial symptom in about 50% of cases.
+In children seizures may be seen in up to 90% of cases of PRES.
 If seizures occur they may be focal or generalized.
-A small proportion develops status epilepticus, where seizures are not controlled with simple measures.
+About 18% of people who have seizures develop status epilepticus, where seizures are not controllable with simple measures.